Glutathione Peroxidase Assay Kit (Colorimetric)

-Glutathione Peroxidase Assay Kit (Colorimetric) ab102530 can be used to quantitate the activity of all of the glutathione dependent peroxidases present in samples of plasma, erythrocyte lysates, tissue homogenates, and cell lysates.
-Readout on any colorimetric (340 nm) plate reader.
+Glutathione Peroxidase Assay Kit (Colorimetric) ab102530 can be used to quantitate the activity of all of the glutathione dependent peroxidases present in samples of plasma, tissue extracts, cell culture supernatant, serum, platelets, and other biological fluids.
+Readout on any colorimetric (340 nm) microplate reader.

 - Individual kit components also available for purchase with a minimum order of 20 units.
 Contact us to discuss your needs.